Latin America Spanish

 And, of course, some words have also been borrowed from the indigenous languages in Latin America, which also vary from region to region.

 One of the main differencies between Spanish spoken in Latin America and the Spanish peninsula is the use of voseo in the Latin America; however it only applies to the areas in and around the River Plate (Río de la Plata), i.e., Argentina and Uruguay, Eastern Bolivia, Paraguay, and Central America (El Salvador, Guatemala, Honduras, Nicaragua, Costa Rica, southern parts of Chiapas in Mexico).
-Voseo uses vos where peninsular Spanish uses tú (informal "you" singular).
-Their conjugation is the same except for the present tense and the imperative.
+Voseo refers to using vos where peninsular Spanish uses tú (informal "you" singular).
+It is conjugated exactly the same as tú except in the present tense and in the imperative.

 English: Are you cold?

 Another characteristic that is typical in Argentina and Uruguay (but not other Latin American countries or Spain) is "yeísmo rehilado"- this is a specific way of pronouncing the letters y and ll; pronounced similar to the letter combination "sh" in English.
 For example, the word "playa" (beach) is pronounced as "plasha" or the word "caballo" is pronounced "cabasho".
 There is no confirmed theory that explains when and why this started but one of the theories is the influence of the Portuguese language from Brazil, their neighbouring country, where they have a similar sound.

 See also: Using the pronoun "vos" in Latin America